i2p/i2p.www/i2p2www/blog/2015/01/20/31C3-trip-report.rst

 {% trans -%}
 We apologized to Christian for not being organized enough to have a talk at his `We Fix The Net assembly`_.
-One of our biggest failures is a project is our seeming inability to submit talks at conferences.
+One of our biggest failures as a project is our seeming inability to submit talks at conferences.
 We'll have to do better in the new year.
 {%- endtrans %}